Bladder Infection in Men: Symptoms & Treatments - VITBLISS

 General Symptoms

-The symptoms of a UTI in men can vary significantly.
-One of the most common complaints is a burning sensation during urination, which can be particularly disruptive in daily life.
-Men may also experience a strong urge to urinate, even when only a small amount of urine is produced.
-Frequent urination is often accompanied by pain or discomfort, both during and after urination.
+Symptoms of a urinary tract infection (UTI) in men may vary.
+One of the most commonly reported sensations is a burning feeling when urinating, which can be uncomfortable and interfere with daily routines.
+Men may also notice a frequent urge to urinate, sometimes producing only a small amount of urine.
+This urge can be accompanied by discomfort during or after urination.

-Specific Symptoms Such as Blood in Urine and Pain
+Specific Signs Such as Blood in Urine and Pain

 Persistent Urge to Urinate